grammyjs/website/site/docs/plugins/ratelimiter.md

 Failure metadata identifies the limiter phase, storage operation, exact key, entity key, and original error.

-::: danger Choose failure behavior deliberately
+::: danger Choose Failure Behavior Deliberately
 There is no universally safe default between fail-open and fail-closed.

 Fail-open protects availability but can temporarily remove rate-limit protection.